You may think that SASE framework withdrawal sounds complicated, but in practice, it should have little effect on your business.

 In January, the UK Government announced that the proposed withdrawal of SASE frameworks within batches 4 and 5 had been postponed until 2020.

-This delay has raised several pertinent questions about the ongoing withdrawal process, and how it will affect employers, training providers and apprentices operating within these frameworks.
-Following correspondence on the topic we have put together the following FAQ to outline how this postponement will affect you.
+This delay has raised several questions about the withdrawal process and how it will affect employers, training providers, and apprentices.
+Following correspondence on the topic, we have put together the following FAQ to outline how this postponement will affect you.

 - Bookmark this page to stay up-to-date with future developments.